akela-lang/akela/README.md

 * Option data types
 * Memory management with allocators including an arena allocator, a reference counting allocator, and user-defined allocators
 * Series / Vector data types for financial data
-* Support for trading indicators, screeners, and simulations
+* Support for trading indicators, screeners, and backtesting

 ## Subprojects
 * Akela - The Akela compiler which is written in C;